Lsh0x/gakushu/arch.md

 # Dual boot window/arch with full encrypted linux disk

+I recomand to read the tips section that are optionnal for an installation but can add a lot of thing that you might want to install a the installation

 * Boot will be in UEFI mode.
 * Boot is encrypted and will ask for passphrase to unlock linux
 * With the window pro version you can use bitgarden to encrypt the window partition